FuyuMai12/alice_engine/README.md

 ## Elements

 The elements available in every game must be able to be split into distinct, non-intersecting simple cycles.
 That is, an element should counter exactly one other, that should counter exactly one different element, and so on until coming back to the first in the chain.
+The counter/countered mechanics could be implemented by adding two float coefficient constants: each constant multiply the effect of countering or being countered.
+As a result, the countering constant must not be lower than `1.0`, and the countered constant must not be higher than `1.0` as well.

 There will always be one default element: neutral (non-element).
 This is not countered by anything and doesn't counter anything either.